jagotu/BACIL/thesis_text/thesis_text.md

 > * Implement the bare minimum to get the compiler building and generating code for very simple operations, like addition.
 > * Focus on the CodeGenBringUpTests (src\tests\JIT\CodeGenBringUpTests), starting with the simple ones.

-They are perfect for testing corner cases of implemented instructions.
+They are perfect for testing edge cases of implemented instructions.
 One example of a bug uncovered in this test suite that would be very hard to find manually was a missing int32 truncation which was fixed [here](https://github.com/jagotu/BACIL/commit/056640ec276376434f5cb32ac70c3f9eb26c4881#diff-47ca212abb11bfd59685c4b47364f4a21a015136d4d2a8d6bbe014a7c873e2c9R1110).

-After stubbing out `Write`, `WriteLine`, `ToString` and `Concat` (to get rid of the unsupported operations used by debug prints in case of failure), the BACIL implementation presented in this work passed 85%, e.g. 133 out of the 155tests, included in the `v6.0.6` tag.
+After stubbing out `Write`, `WriteLine`, `ToString` and `Concat` (to get rid of the unsupported operations used by debug prints in case of failure), the BACIL implementation presented in this work passed 85%, e.g. 133 out of the 155 tests, included in the `v6.0.6` tag.
 All the failed tests were because of missing features and not bugs in implemented features:

 | Test        | Reason for failure|
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|